mocdaniel/k8s-primer/docs/network/ingress.md

 !!! info "Take your time"
     Take your time and inspect the manifest and its tooltips.
 There's a lot to unpack here regarding Ingresses, which might make it hard to understand at first - it's also the reason why they're so useful!

+!!! warning "`pathType: Prefix`"
+    This is not set for the `Ingress` you just created, you have to adjust it yourself!
+Otherwise, parts of our `podinfo` deployment won't be displayed in our browsers. 😕

 Let's apply and inspect our Ingress resource: